10 Signs of Dismissive-Avoidant Attachment in Relationships

 The dismissive-avoidant attachment style itself is not inherently toxic, but it can lead to unhealthy relationship patterns.
 People with this attachment style may struggle with emotional intimacy and have a tendency to prioritize their independence over their relationships.

-This can lead to a lack of empathy and understanding in their relationships and make it challenging to maintain a healthy, intimate connection.
+This can lead to a lack of consideration in their relationships and make it challenging to maintain a healthy, intimate connection.

 Final thought